Jack the Ripper in fiction: Manga

 In the 2006 manga Black Butler by the Japanese manga artist Yana Toboso, Jack the Ripper is portrayed as a mysterious person who had been responsible for the multiple yet common deaths of prostitutes in Victorian London.
 A few chapters later, it is revealed that Jack the Ripper is actually two people working together: a masquerading shinigami and a doctor of noble lineage.

-In Phantom Blood, the first part of the 1987 manga JoJo's Bizarre Adventure by Hirohiko Araki, the Ripper appears briefly as a minor villain after main antagonist Dio Brando turns him into a zombie and orders him to attack protagonist Jonathan Joestar.
+In Phantom Blood, the first part of the 1987 manga JoJo's Bizarre Adventure by Hirohiko Araki, the Ripper appears briefly as a minor villain after main antagonist Dio Brando turns him into a zombie and orders him to attack the protagonist.
 In the graphic novel of Fate/Apocrypha by Yūichirō Higashide, Jack the Ripper is summoned as an Assassin class Servant of the Black Faction.

-Jack makes an appearance in Record of Ragnarok as one of the combatants against the gods, he fights Heracles in the 4th round.
-In Hajime Isayama's Attack on Titan, the character Kenny Ackerman earns the moniker "Kenny the Ripper" after brutally killing and mutilating many members of the Military Police.
+He also is portrayed in Record of Ragnarok by Shinya Umemura and Takumi Fukui, where he is chosen as a fighter in the Ragnarok Tournament, where he represents humanity and fights against Heracles.

+In Black Clover, Jack the Ripper is portrayed as a minor protagonist and the captain of the Magic Knight Squad known as the Green Praying Mantises.
+He uses a form of magic known as Severing Magic in combat, with blades protruding from his arms.
+He tends to argue with rival Magic Knight Captain Yami Sukehiro.